 Social assistance and the heating allowance benefit show a remarkable gap between values as simulated through EUROMOD and derived from external sources.
-Ratios between 2.01 and 3.27 (regarding recipients, all years, Table 4.7) and between 2.01 and 2.48 (for the amounts, Table 4.8) certainly largely result from a non take-up attitude, on top of the various discrepancy factors mentioned earlier.
+Ratios between 1.47 and

+2.22 (regarding recipients, all years, Table 4.7) and between 1.40 and 1.78 (for the amounts, Table 4.8) certainly largely result from a non take-up attitude, on top of the various discrepancy factors mentioned earlier.
 Considering such an attitude as the dominant factor would lead to an indication of take-up ratios which roughly correspond to what literature is emphasizing for Luxembourg and countries around, with higher values for recipients (about 40% in 2009) compared to amounts (around 60% in 2009) when social assistance is considered.
+It is also worth to mention that significant changes in external sources (for example with regard the number of recipients for heating allowance between 2014 and 2015) can be explained by administrative reasons (treatments of new demands that may be postponed through time).